-- Teachers make themselves available after school to discuss any aspect of pastoral or curriculum development with parents. - Homework opportunities as necessary. - Parents' evenings in autumn and spring term. - Parental workshops and Family Learning Week. - Parental questionnaires, to help us build on what we do best and identify areas for improvement. - 'Open Door Policy' for Parents - Involvement in individual education and behaviour plans and reviews for children with special educational needs. - Monthly Newsletters, the notice boards and our Website.
+- Teachers make themselves available after school to discuss any aspect of pastoral or curriculum development with parents. - Homework opportunities as necessary. - Parents' evenings in Autumn and Spring term. - Parental workshops and events throughout the year.

+- Parental questionnaires, to help us build on what we do best and identify areas for improvement. - 'Open Door Policy' for Parents - Involvement in individual education and behaviour plans and reviews for children with special educational needs. - Monthly Newsletters, the notice boards and our Website. - Highlight sources of information and support about mental health and emotional wellbeing on our school website.

-Inclusion:
+Inclusion